angeliasterling/one-click-hugo-cms/site/content/post/marketing-amazon-free-book-promotion.md

 The Free Book Promotion was the first time I put myself out there as an author.
 Up until then I hadn't really talked about my book much with anyone outside my immediate circle.
 I shared my book on Facebook with friends and family who were extremely supportive.

 Although I had created an account on Twitter this was also the first time I really put myself out there on that platform as well.
-I do wonder if having a larger Twitter following would have increased how successful the promotion would have been, but in the end it did gain my Twitter followers, even if not a lot of downloads.
+I do wonder if having a larger Twitter following would have increased how successful the promotion would have been, but in the end it did gain me Twitter followers, even if not a lot of downloads.

 **Setting one up**